karinapichardo/Grid-Master-Class/README.md

 This project really showed me the power that CSS grid has, it’s almost as if the sky is the limit with the layouts you’re able to create.

-I look forward to continuing my usage of CSS grid and seeing all the wonderful layouts I implement!
+I look forward to continuing my usage of CSS grid and seeing all the wonderful layouts I can implement!

 ## You can check out my final project here: